webplatform/docs-wpd/Community/Meetings/General/index.md

 ==ACTION ITEMS==

-* Shepazu to mock up how project should be represented in the wiki
+* Shepazu to mock up how project should be represented in the wiki (DONE)
 * shepazu: update the site notice about the CSS Properties push and how to get started AND use the piwik tracking campaign code.
+(DONE)
-* shepazu to draft up CSS properties project blog post (circulate for comment) AND use the piwik tracking campaign code
+* shepazu to draft up CSS properties project blog post (circulate for comment) AND use the piwik tracking campaign code.
+(DONE)
 * shepazu to revamp CSS WG e-mail to be call for contributors
-* leads to review the bugs for project areas on project.webplatform.org (jswisher, shepazu, cmills, julee, scottrowe)
+* leads to review the bugs for project areas on project.webplatform.org (jswisher, shepazu, cmills, julee, scottrowe)  (In progress: See: [[WPD:Community/Meetings/General#Project_Status|Project Status table]])
 * shepazu to send out e-mail asking people to vote on which skin bugs are more important
 * shepazu will send an email about change in forums with w3c accessibility folks using it to answer questions
 * (CARRIED FORWARD) shepazu to e-mail ML about latest plans for talk.webplatform.org